himanshu2454/Kunteksto/docs_source/source/intro.rst

 .. _activate: Activate

-- Activate the environment according to the instructions shown by Anaconda in the terminal window.
+- Activate the environment according to the **instructions shown by Anaconda in the terminal window**.

-Depending upon the options you selectede when installing Anaconda:
+Depending upon the options you selected when installing Anaconda:

 **Cross Platform**